-The universal story of poor outcomes for ‘vendors’ is played out in Pakistan with up to 98% of them reporting a deterioration in their health up to a year after organ removal (Naqvi et al 2007).
-Mental health also deteriorated not only in those providing organs but also in their families, who suffered both stigmatization in their communities and felt pressure to sell their organs also (Moazam et al 2009).
-Organ-selling frequently led to the vendor being in a worse economic situation, being unable to work as well as they had done before the surgery (Budiani-Saberi and Delmonico 2008).
-‘Instead of families moving up the socioeconomic ladder, they remained in the same social strata with the kidney trade only reinforcing and further increasing social and economic inequality within Pakistan’s society’ (Raza and Worrall 2012, 86).
+The universal story of poor outcomes for ‘vendors’ is played out in Pakistan with up to 98 per cent of them reporting a deterioration in their health up to a year after organ removal (Naqvi et al, 2007).
+Mental health also deteriorated not only in those providing organs but also in their families, who suffered both stigmatisation in their communities and felt pressure to sell their organs also (Moazam et al, 2009).
+Organ-selling frequently led to the vendor being in a worse economic situation, being unable to work as well as they had done before the surgery (Budiani-Saberi and Delmonico, 2008).
+‘Instead of families moving up the socioeconomic ladder, they remained in the same social strata with the kidney trade only reinforcing and further increasing social and economic inequality within Pakistan’s society’ (Raza and Skordis-Worrall, 2012: 86).

-Two thirds of the 2000 transplants carried out in Pakistan in 2006 were into foreign nationals (Efrat 2013).
-With growing international pressure to curb the organ trade, Pakistan passed its ‘Transplantation of Human Organs and Tissues Ordinance’ (THOTO) in 2007 (Government of Pakistan).
-This legislation inter alia, specifies that ‘donation by Pakistani citizens shall not be permissible to citizens of other countries’ with a penalty for violation of 10 years imprisonment and a substantial fine.
+Two-thirds of the 2,000 transplants carried out in Pakistan in 2006 were into foreign nationals (Efrat, 2013).
+With growing international pressure to curb the organ trade, Pakistan passed its ‘Transplantation of Human Organs and Tissues Ordinance’ (THOTO) in 2007 (Government of Pakistan, 2007).
+This legislation, inter alia, specifies that ‘donation by Pakistani citizens shall not be permissible to citizens of other countries’ with a penalty for violation of ten years’ imprisonment and a substantial fine.
 Living donors also must be 18 years old or over, donation must be voluntary and to a close blood relative defined as spouse, parent, son, daughter or sibling.
 A Human Organ Transplant Authority was also mandated to be set up to monitor institutions carrying out transplantations nationally.
-THOTO eventually resulted in the Transplantation of Human Organs and Tissues Bill being passed in 2010 (Bile et al 2010).
+THOTO eventually resulted in the Transplantation of Human Organs and Tissues Bill being passed in 2010 (Bile et al, 2010).

 Following the passage of the initial Pakistan Ordinance and then, the 2010 Bill, illegal organ trafficking fell markedly.
-Documented patient numbers travelling for a kidney transplant in Pakistan from Kuwait alone, for example, fell from a high of 23 in 2002 to zero from 2008–2011 (Al-Mous cited in Ali 2016) However over time, networks of private hospitals in Pakistan have recommenced trafficking in vended organs and transplanting them into transplant tourists from other countries.
+Documented patient numbers travelling for a kidney transplant in Pakistan from Kuwait alone, for example, fell from a high of 23 in 2002 to zero between 2008 and 2011 (Al-Mous cited in Ali, 2016) However, over time, networks of private hospitals in Pakistan have recommenced trafficking in vended organs and transplanting them into transplant tourists from other countries.
 A Jordanian recipient died in 2014 during an illegal transplant carried out in a private hospital near Lahore by Dr Fawad Mumtaz and Dr Altamash Kharal.
 Dr Kharal was reported as having forged the woman’s death certificate in an attempt to cover up the two doctors’ involvement in organ trafficking.
 They were eventually arrested (Error!
-Hyperlink reference not valid.), reportedly whilst preparing to transplant kidneys into two Omani transplant tourists.
+Hyperlink reference not valid.Dawn, 2017), reportedly while preparing to transplant kidneys into two Omani transplant tourists.

-This incident precipitated a plea in 2017 from a team of Karachi doctors for the Pakistan government to focus on increasing awareness of deceased donation and promoting it as a means to reduce the pressure from organ shortages which, in part, drives both organ trafficking and transplant tourism.
-Pakistan, with a population at that time of 200 million, had deceased donors numbering in single figures only (Fatima et al 2017).
+This incident precipitated a plea in 2017 from a team of Karachi doctors for the Pakistan government to focus on increasing awareness of deceased donation and promoting it as a means to reduce the pressure from organ shortages, which, in part, drives both organ trafficking and transplant tourism.
+Pakistan, with a population at that time of 200 million, had deceased donors numbering in single figures only (Fatima et al, 2017).

-Organ Trafficking in Nepal
+Organ trafficking in Nepal